On this page:

 Some of that air gets vented out through exhaust fans, mainly in the kitchen, bathroom, and laundry room.
 But how much of that energy gets wasted when vented straight out of the home?

 Energy recovery ventilators, an improved version of an air exchanger, save energy by recovering some of that energy before it leaves your home.

 The national average for an energy recovery ventilator with installation is roughly $2,000.
-This number varies by region due to the cost of labor, the brand chosen, and whether you use an HRV or ERV.
+This number varies by region due to the cost of labor, the brand chosen, and whether you use an HRV (Heat Energy Recovery) or ERV (Energy Recovery Ventilator).

 Adding an HRV or ERV is a great way to improve the efficiency of your HVAC system.
-It could be cheaper than a furnace or air conditioning repair if the goal is to reduce the costs to operate the system.
+It could be cheaper than a furnace or air conditioning replacement if the goal is to reduce the costs of operating the system.

 Read on to learn more about what impacts the total price.

 HRV vs. ERV

-The primary difference between a Heat Energy Recovery Ventilator (HRV) and an Energy Recovery Ventilator (ERV) is the HRV processes only heat, while the ERV processes both heat and humidity.
+The primary difference between a Heat Energy Recovery Ventilator (HRV) and an Energy Recovery Ventilator (ERV) is the HRV processes only heat and is used in cold climates, while the ERV processes both heat and humidity and is used in hot and humid climates.

 Both bring fresh air into the house or building and exhaust stale air.
 During this process, both devices recapture energy for reuse.